Know the law: Why taking e-cigarettes to Dubai will get you into trouble

 - Sat navs which warn of upcoming speed cameras are illegal in cars in France, whether they are in use or not.

-One of the best places to start when researching your holiday destination is the travel advice pages provided by the Foreign and Commonwealth Office on the Gov.uk website.
+One of the best places to start when researching your holiday destination is the travel advice pages provided by the Foreign, Commonwealth & Development Office on the Gov.uk website.

 These pages are regularly updated and should provide the key information you need before venturing to a country you are unfamiliar with - including information on local laws and customs and entry requirements.

-The Foreign and Commonwealth Office also advise that you buy travel insurance every time you go abroad.
+The Foreign, Commonwealth & Office also advise that you buy travel insurance every time you go abroad.
 Travel insurance is designed to protect you against the cost of emergency medical treatment if you fall ill or have an accident whilst you are away.
 It also covers your repatriation back to the UK by air ambulance if medically necessary.